• Changing lives one seizure response dog at a time

 Stacey Biggs: Ambassador

-On Halloween in 2007, our lives changed forever again.
+On Halloween 2007, our lives changed.
+Joey and Tyler were just a little over two years old.
 Tyler had his first tonic-clonic seizure.
 Things progressed for the worse over the next few years.
 We saw our healthy boy disappear to the seizures in front of our eyes.
 His official diagnosis is Doose syndrome, a rare and catastrophic form of epilepsy that is intractable and medication resistant.
 After failing many meds (17 to be exact), the keto diet, and the VNS, we were at a loss.

-In 2011, our life changed forever again.
-We saw an ad for an epilepsy walk in Clement Park for the Chelsea Hutchison Foundation.
+In 2011, we saw an ad for an epilepsy walk in Littleton CO for the Chelsea Hutchison Foundation.
 Didn’t know anything about it but we were all about supporting any and all epilepsy awareness.
 We went to the walk and learned so much.
 We learned the fact that you can die from a seizure even though the doctors kept telling me no. And, about seizure-response dogs, we didn’t even know there was such a thing until then.
 My husband and I grabbed some info for future use.

 In February 2012, the Hutchisons touched my family yet again.
-I was out of town at a funeral and my husband was at home with Tyler and our daughter.
+I was out of town at a funeral and the kids Dad was at home with Tyler and our daughter.
 Tyler was super sick at that time.
 Richard had seen a news story that was covering the Hutchison family and it made Richard bring Tyler to our bed.
 If he hadn’t seen that story, Tyler would not be with us today.
-That night, my husband had to rush Tyler to the ER as he was barely breathing.
+That night, Richard had to rush Tyler to the ER as he was barely breathing.

-I believe it was April or so when we decided to fundraise and start our process getting a service dog for Tyler.
+I believe it was April 2012 or so when we decided to fundraise and start our process getting a service dog for Tyler.
 The Chelsea Hutchison Foundation was kind enough to give us a grant to cover some of the costs.
-Penny, our beautiful goldendoodle, has now been a part of our family for almost four years.
-She is a huge blessing in so many ways for us.
-She does alert us when Tyler is going to have a really bad day.
+Penny, our beautiful goldendoodle, became part of our family and was such a blessing to us.
+She protected Tyler and was his best friend for 11 years.
+We just lost her August 2020.

 Stacie Bowman: Ambassador